 What do we need to bring?

-We provide tea, instant coffee, filter (ground) coffee, sugar, milk and some Wine/Prosecco/Beer.
-We provide soap, all the linen, bedding and towels, bathrobes, flip-flops, dishcloths, washing up powder, dish soap, bin bags, dishwasher tablets, all the cleaning products and tea towels.
+We provide tea, instant coffee, filter (ground) coffee, sugar, milk, etc. We provide soap, all the linen, bedding and towels, bathrobes, flip-flops, dishcloths, washing up powder, dish soap, bin bags, dishwasher tablets, all the cleaning products and tea towels.
 We have irons and ironing boards too.
 There are hair dryers in each bedroom.
 We can put away online orders from Tesco / Sainsbury / ASDA if you arrange with us prior to your arrival.

 I’m forcing granny to cook all the food.
 Will she have enough plates & pans?
 How will she wash up afterwards?

 We have enough cutlery, crockery, pans, pots, baking trays, casserole dishes, knives, chopping boards, BBQ implements, etc for preparing a meal for 50.
 Please check with us if you have any special requirements though.
 We also have four dishwashers.

 How do I order room service?